DataByVirginia/fedex_practice_project/README.md

 **FedEx Package Delivery Kiosk Simulator**

 This Java-based package delivery kiosk simulator allows users to enter package details, choose a delivery method, and get a cost estimate.
 It uses JOptionPane for the interface instead of the console.
 The program applies object-oriented programming (OOP) principles to keep the design flexible and maintainable.

+A fair bit of humor is applied throughout the project, and a short easter egg is at the end.
+You can skip it by exiting [X] after "Process completed."
+Then again, _life moves pretty fast.
+If you don't stop and look around once in a while, you could miss it._